 Wilpattu National Park

-Wilpattu National Park, Sri Lanka’s largest and one of its oldest national parks, is a breathtaking expanse of untouched wilderness.
-Spanning over 1,300 square kilometers, this magnificent park is renowned for its dense forests, vast grasslands, and unique network of natural lakes known as ‘Villus.’
+Wilpattu National Park, the largest and one of the oldest national parks in Sri Lanka, is a breathtaking sanctuary of pristine wilderness.
+Covering over 1,300 square kilometers, this park is famous for its dense forests, expansive grasslands, and a unique collection of natural lakes called ‘Villus’, making it a top destination for Wilpattu safaris and Sri Lanka wildlife tours.

-Located in the northwestern part of Sri Lanka, Wilpattu translates to “Land of Lakes,” a name derived from its numerous Villus—rain-fed natural water basins that serve as crucial water sources for the park’s diverse wildlife.
-The park extends across both the Puttalam and Anuradhapura districts and is considered one of the best destinations for wildlife safaris in Sri Lanka.
+Located in the northwestern region of Sri Lanka, Wilpattu, meaning “Land of Lakes”, is named after its numerous rain-fed Villu lakes, which serve as vital water sources for its rich wildlife.
+The park stretches across the Puttalam and Anuradhapura districts and is considered one of the best wildlife safari destinations in Sri Lanka.

-Wilpattu is celebrated for its rich biodiversity, hosting a variety of mammals, birds, reptiles, and plant species.
-It is most famous for being a prime habitat of the Sri Lankan leopard (Panthera pardus kotiya), an apex predator that thrives in the dense forest cover.
-The park is also home to Sri Lanka’s elusive sloth bears, majestic Asian elephants, and a myriad of other wildlife species, making it a must-visit destination for nature lovers and adventure seekers.
+Wilpattu boasts a highly diverse ecosystem, featuring a wide range of mammals, birds, reptiles, and plant species.
+It is renowned as a prime habitat for the elusive Sri Lankan leopard (Panthera pardus kotiya), an apex predator thriving in its dense forest cover.
+The park also shelters sloth bears, Asian elephants, and countless other mammals, offering wildlife enthusiasts an unforgettable safari experience.

-Unlike some of the more commercialized national parks, Wilpattu offers a more tranquil and exclusive safari experience, with fewer crowds and a vast expanse of unspoiled wilderness.
-The park’s diverse landscapes, ranging from dry evergreen forests and open grasslands to wetland ecosystems, make it an ideal location for spotting wildlife in their natural habitat.
+Unlike more commercialized parks, Wilpattu provides a tranquil, exclusive safari experience.
+Its vast and untouched landscapes, ranging from dry evergreen forests and open grasslands to wetland ecosystems, make it ideal for jeep safaris, night safaris, and wildlife photography tours.

 How to Visit